murhej-zulfiqar/fuelpass_test/README.md

 You can use those users to login and explore the pages and consume the APIs.

 ###Note
-I didn't add the uint test for the projects because I ran out of time to add proper unit test
+I didn't add the uint test for the projects because I ran out of time to add proper unit test with good coverage

+###Note
+I didn't use the lombok packager because I faced some compatibility issues and It didn't work properly

 ### USE of AI
 I used the AI to debug some issues I faced while implementing the features, also AI helped me with the configuration of applications, gave me a snippet code for the JWT authentication.